 During fiscal 2018, the Company completed an updated preliminary economic assessment ("PEA") on a simplified business model that focuses on initial production of lithium mineral concentrates for the glass industry, with potential for future expansion into production of the battery materials lithium carbonate and/or lithium hydroxide.
-This smaller scale development model reduces capital expenditure requirements substantially from the lithium hydroxide production model completed in

-September, 2016, while generating attractive returns and reducing overall business and permitting risk.
+This smaller scale development model reduces capital expenditure requirements substantially from the lithium hydroxide production model completed in September, 2016, while generating attractive returns and reducing overall business and permitting risk.
 However, with growing interest in establishing new lithium battery materials supply chains in Canada, the Company is now planning to accelerate its plans to produce lithium battery materials and has identified several potential industrial sites for a regional lithium refinery in Thunder Bay.

-During the Quarter, the Company incurred \$114,474 (2021 - \$101,748) in exploration and development expenditures on the Separation Rapids Lithium Project.
-Approximately 57% of these expenditures were incurred on the trail clearing program completed in December in preparation for the planned drilling program (pending permit approval), 37% were spent on permitting for future drilling programs including on the Snowbank petalite pegmatite discovery.
-Approximately 6% were incurred on metallurgical testwork on alternative leaching processes including leaching by microbes.
+During the Quarter, the Company incurred \$82,655 (2021 - \$512,161) in exploration and development expenditures on the Separation Rapids Lithium Project.
+Approximately 11% of these expenditures were incurred in preparation for the planned drilling program (pending permit approval), 49% were spent on permitting for future drilling programs including on the Snowbank petalite pegmatite discovery.
+Approximately 40% were incurred on metallurgical testwork and on preparation for feasibility study.